baracudaz/fenix_tft/README.md

     ```
 2. Restart Home Assistant.
 3. Add the integration via the Home Assistant UI and provide your tokens.

+#### Installation via HACS

+1. Open HACS in your Home Assistant instance.
+2. Go to "Integrations" and click the three dots in the top right, then select "Custom repositories".
+3. Add `https://github.com/baracudaz/fenix_tft` as a custom repository and select "Integration" as the category.
+4. Install the integration from HACS.
+5. Restart Home Assistant.
+6. Add the integration via the Home Assistant UI and provide your tokens.

 ### Configuration